JayesonLS/ISA-Cards/README.md

 * Base and upper memory configuration, COM port selection, COM IRQ, ATA (IDE) port address, etc. are configurable via dip switches.
-  Using the default settings, the board is equivalent to the proven settings used Rob Krineki's 3 in 1 board.
+  Using the default settings, the board is equivalent to the proven configuration of Rob Krineki's 3 in 1 board.

 Riser
 =====